 Credit Karma has made waves in the financial industry by offering both free credit scores and free credit monitoring to its customers.
-At first, a lot of people were worried that Credit Karma might be a scam.
+At first, a lot of people were worried that Credit Karma is a scam.
 But, after an in-depth Credit Karma review, it seems that the company is legit.
 However, it is important to understand just what it is that they offer.

 Credit Karma vs FICO